- Campus Ministry

 - Facilities Surveys - A comprehensive program designed to identify and correct deficiencies in exterior lighting, locking hardware and safety of the grounds is conducted by the Police Officers on an ongoing basis.

-- Timely Warnings – In cases where the Director of Campus Police or his designee determines that a crime or crime trend represents a serious or continuing threat to students or employees, a timely warning will be distributed in order to alert the campus community so it can take precautions to aid in the prevention of further crimes.
+- Timely Warnings - In cases where the Director of Campus Police or his designee determines that a crime or crime trend represents a serious or continuing threat to students or employees, a Timely Warning will be distributed in order to alert the campus community so they can take precautions to aid in the prevention of further crimes.
 These warnings may be distributed utilizing email or one or more of the communications systems utilized for imminent campus emergencies as outlined in the Emergency Notification Systems and Procedures section of this report, or other methods deemed appropriate by the Director of Public Safety on a case-by-case basis.

 - Community Police Team - Working closely with residential life staff, student leaders and employee groups, College Police Officers address safety and security issues on campus.
 Special emphasis is given to maintenance of campus lighting and emergency telephones, directed patrols of potential trouble spots, and facilitating the exchange of ideas and information designed to minimize crime and disorder, especially in the residence hall communities.